 Canon 200D versus Canon 700D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were announced, respectively, in June 2017 and March 2013.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 200D has a resolution of 24 megapixel, whereas the 700D provides 17.9 MP.

 The physical size and weight of the Canon 200D and the Canon 700D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is notably larger (17 percent) than the Canon 200D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is considerably larger (116 percent) than the Canon 200D.
 Moreover, the 700D is markedly heavier (28 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 700D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.